Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Perspectives and concluding remarks

-The performances-based study presented in this paper, goes beyond the ATLAS and CMS HL-LHC track trigger present scenarios by showing the benefits of using the Microvertex information, in the trigger architecture, at the real time level.
-It shows how including the information from this essential detector, will improve the overall trigger real time selection performances.
+The performance-based study presented in this paper goes beyond the ATLAS and CMS HL-LHC track trigger present scenarios by showing the benefits of using the Microvertex information, in the trigger architecture, at the real-time level.
+It shows how including the information from this essential detector, will improve the overall trigger real-time selection performances.
 This will be highly beneficial for increasing the Physics potential of these detectors.
-It will allow extracting the most of the HL-LHC era Physics wise and to get ready for the next generation(s) of detectors to be running at future high energy machines.
-The development of a dedicated benchmark platform including the hardware devices and software tools will be the subject of another paper.
+It will allow extracting most of the HL-LHC era Physics and get ready for the next generation(s) of detectors to be running at future high-energy machines.
+The setting up of a dedicated benchmark platform including the hardware devices and software tools will be the subject of another paper.

 \acknowledgments